5 ECTS credits.

 The course is based on selected chapters of the book "Biomedical Signal Analysis", R.M Rangayyan, 2nd edition (2015). + Lecture slides + Task assignment specific material.

 |Assessment methods and criteria

-Laboratory work is supervised by assistants who also check that the task assignments are completed properly.
-All task assignments are compulsory.
-The course ends with a written exam.
+Laboratory work is supervised by assistants who also verify that the task assignments are completed properly.
+The Matworks Grader online system also verifies the completed tasks.

 Read more about assessment criteria at the University of Oulu webpage.